CynicDog/Vertx-Wizarding-School/README.md

     - Publishes and manages public endpoints that serve as the entry points for client and server interactions.
     - Defines API routes and endpoints that allow external entities, including the client-rendering-server, to communicate with the various microservices.

+- **Gateway:**
+    - Acts as a gateway by providing a unified entry point for client and server interactions.
+It plays a key role in shaping and managing public endpoints, defining API routes, and ensuring secure communication.

 - **Security and Access Control Service:**